SlimSloff/Microservices/README.md

 #PS: you should pay attention to all the port that there is no confusion.
+Postman will be used to test the CRUD of every service.